Fred Paterson: Politics and the Communist Party

-Member for Bowen (1944 - 1950)
+Member for Bowen (1944–1950)

 The next year, he again made history, when at his third attempt, he won the State electoral seat of Bowen at the 1944 Queensland state election.
 While Paterson had polled slightly behind his rival in Bowen itself, he was far in front in the mining and sugar-farming areas, which resulted in a significant victory.
 He retained the seat at the following election.

 During his time in parliament, Paterson advocated for a "socialist post-war reconstruction" aimed at achieving full employment.
 These policies included increasing nurse salaries, the implementation of the 40 hour work week into law, equal pay for women, capping rents in relation to the average income, and abolishing child labor on farms.
 Paterson also advocated for free publicly owned and managed housing, child care, nurseries, playgrounds, pharmaceuticals and hospitals, and the introduction of free education from kindergarten to "the highest level at university".
-These public institutions would have been established through wide-spread nationalisation.
+These public institutions would have been established through widespread nationalisation.
 He also advocated for the nationalisation of most key industries in Australia.